bepuca/azureml-scaffolding/README.md

 A package is a self-contained unit of code that can be executed in isolation from the rest of the codebase.
 In this project, packages are Python packages defined in the `packages` folder.
 They are the base unit of execution.
-Their minimal file structure is:
+We leverage the [uv workspaces] feature to provide both a good developer experience through a master project environment and the ability to isolate runs to their minimal dependencies.
+The minimal file structure for a package is:

 ```text
 <package-name>/